 Public Cloud Architecture

-Because public cloud architecture is deployed to serve different organizations that may have distinct needs, the public cloud is equipped with various components.
-So users of the public cloud have a wide range of functions that would meet their individual cloud needs.
+Because public cloud architecture is deployed to serve different organizations that may have distinct needs, the public cloud is equipped with various components and offers.
+So public cloud users have a wide range of functions that would meet their individual public cloud needs.

 Historically, a major problem that led to the cloud movement several years ago is the inability of companies operating self-hosting to successfully merge the technical demands of that option with their day-to-day operations.
 Cloud servers require high-level technical know-how to keep them running in a secured and functional way.
 Public cloud architecture is a big plus in this aspect.
 Since cloud providers undertake all technical functions, businesses can focus on how to meet their organizational goals.

 Most cloud service providers are reputable organizations that hugely on the security of their platforms.
-The likes of Amazon Web Services, Microsoft Azure, Google Cloud Platform, and others who are toping the cloud sphere employ world-class professionals to manage their security framework.
-So in leveraging their services, your data is secured with the same framework that secures all their platforms.
+The likes of Amazon Web Services, Microsoft Azure, Google Cloud Platform, and others who are toping the cloud sphere employ world-class professionals to manage their security framework focusing on public cloud security.
+So in leveraging their services, your data is secure with the same framework that secures all their platforms.